ErpNetDocs/tech/modules/crm/sales/sales-concepts/index.md

 # Sales concepts

-Here, you will find detailed information about common sales-related concepts that will help you use and understand Sales in ERP.net better.
+Here, you will find detailed information about common sales-related concepts that will help you use and understand sales in ERP.net better.

 * **[Pricing](pricing.md)**
 * **[Price types](price-types.md)**